 “I’m sorry.
-It was the one of the plates your mother gave us,” said John.
+It was the one of the plates your mother gave us,” says John.
 “For our wedding.”

 “Mai pen rai,” Sunisa replies.
 “Things get broken.”

-John nods and sits back down, the letter still in his hand.
+John nods and sits back down, the letter still in his hand, but now open.

 “What’s that?” his wife asks.